nolan-h-hamilton/Consenrich/docs/source/examples.rst

   :class: tip
   :collapsible: closed

-  Consenrich can markedly improve conventional consensus peak calling and between-group differential analyses (e.g., *Enhanced Consensus Peak Calling and Differential Analyses in Complex Human Disease* in the `manuscript preprint <https://www.biorxiv.org/content/10.1101/2025.02.05.636702v2>`_)
+  Consenrich can markedly improve conventional consensus peak calling and between-group differential analyses (see `Enhanced Consensus Peak Calling and Differential Analyses in Complex Human Disease <https://www.biorxiv.org/content/10.1101/2025.02.05.636702v2>`_ in the manuscript preprint.)

   `ROCCO <https://github.com/nolan-h-hamilton/ROCCO>`_ can accept Consenrich bigWig files as input and is particularly well-suited to leverage high-resolution signal estimates while balancing regularity in a manner that is useful for simultaneous broad/narrow peak calling.

-  In the example above, to call peaks using the `Consenrich+ROCCO` protocol,
+  In the example above, to call peaks using the `Consenrich+ROCCO` protocol, run:

   .. code-block:: console